react-grid-layout/react-resizable/README.md

 [View the Demo](https://strml.github.io/react-resizable/examples/1.html)

-A simple widget that can be resized via a handle.
+A simple widget that can be resized via one or more handles.

 You can either use the `<Resizable>` element directly, or use the much simpler `<ResizableBox>` element.